heijai01/taiwan-credit-card-default/README.md

 Exploratory analysis focused on identifying which aspects of customer behaviour and financial exposure are most strongly associated with payment default.

-Recent repayment status (PAY_0) exhibits the strongest relationship with default probability.
+**Recent repayment status** (PAY_0) exhibits the **strongest** relationship with default probability.
 Default rates increase sharply as repayment status deteriorates, indicating that even short-term delinquency is a powerful signal of near-term default risk.
 Older repayment status variables (PAY_2 to PAY_6) show similar but progressively weaker patterns, suggesting that recency of delinquency is more informative than historical delinquency alone.
 ![Default rate by recent repayment status](reports/figures/default_PAY_0.png)

-Credit limit shows a clear inverse relationship with default: customers with lower credit limits experience substantially higher default rates, while default probability decreases monotonically as credit limits increase.
+Credit limit shows a clear **inverse** relationship with default: customers with **lower credit limits** experience substantially **higher default rates**, while default probability decreases monotonically as credit limits increase.
 This supports the interpretation that credit limit captures underlying financial capacity and risk tolerance assessed by the issuing bank.

-Repayment amount variables display a strong but non-linear relationship with default.
+Repayment amount variables display a **strong but non-linear** relationship with default.
 Customers making very small or highly variable repayments are disproportionately represented among defaulters, while higher and more consistent repayment behaviour is associated with lower risk.
-Repayment and billing amounts are highly right-skewed, reinforcing that normality assumptions are inappropriate.
+Repayment and billing amounts are highly **right-skewed**, reinforcing that normality assumptions are inappropriate.
 Also, class imbalance for target variable (DEFAULT) means metrics such as ROC-AUC is preferred.

-Demographic variables such as age, sex, education, and marital status show comparatively weak and non-monotonic relationships with default once behavioural variables are considered.
-Correlation analysis further confirms that repayment status and behavioural features dominate default risk, while demographic attributes contribute limited incremental information.
+Demographic variables such as age, sex, education, and marital status show comparatively **weak and non-monotonic** relationships with default once behavioural variables are considered.
+Correlation analysis further confirms that.

-Overall, EDA results indicate that recent delinquency, repayment stability, and credit exposure are the primary drivers of short-term default risk.
+Overall, EDA results indicate that **recent delinquency**, **repayment stability**, and **credit exposure** are the primary drivers of short-term default risk.
 These findings directly motivated the subsequent feature engineering and modelling strategy.

 ### Feature Engineering